-Will Poulter embodies the thankless role of Kraus, the racist policeman Poulter describes as being “…the main demonstrator of pain and violence” In a film of insufferable provocations, Poulter plays the center piece.
-This is a man you’ll be hard pressed not to hate but which, in spite of all its exasperations, the film never glorifies a violent response to.
-His counterpoint and co-star John Boyega plays store security guard Dismukes, one of the film’s heroes, as a careful man forced to face an evil with utmost patience.
+Will Poulter embodies the thankless role of Kraus, the racist policeman Poulter describes as being “the main demonstrator of pain and violence.”
+In a film of insufferable provocations, Poulter plays the center piece.
+This is a man you’ll be hard pressed not to hate but which, in spite of its racist brutalities, the film never glorifies a violent response to.
+His counterpoint and co-star John Boyega plays store security guard Dismukes, one of the film’s heroes, as a careful man forced to face evil with patience.

 Cinelinx: Detroit is going to make people livid and you’re the central face of that anger and frustration.
 What does it feel like to be playing the focal point of audience scorn?

 Poulter: Yeah, you know, I was sort of prepared.
 And now in the last few days, as some people have been able to see the movie, I’ve had the opportunity to hear a number of different responses and receive a sort of plethora of comments — all with a varied sense of refinement.
 A lot of them are anger.
 A lot of them are laced with the frustration that you talk about… And I think that’s valid.
 The only response that I haven’t had, and that I wouldn’t expect to have, and that I’d be concerned if I had received, would be empathy.
 If you empathize with my character I think I’ve done my job wrong.

 One might empathize with a good, honest, hard-working, police officer who makes an honest mistake.
 But there can be no empathy, and there should be no allowances made for racially motivated — and if we’re being honest racists in general — but specifically a racist police officer.